rohanrajpal/rohanrajpal.github.io/_posts/2020-04-25-Selective-network-routing.md

 192.168.29.151  0.0.0.0         255.255.255.255 UH    0      0        0 ppp0
 ```

-That's about it.
-You can now work on your server and enjoy fast internet along!
+**That's about it!** You can now work on your server and enjoy fast internet along :)

-Thanks for reading.
-If this did help you, feels free to like, comment and share this blog :)

-### Bonus: Create a system service
+### Bonus: Automatically start VPN on boot

-It quite irritating to have a terminal open every time to a VPN, especially when you work with it everyday.
-So I created a system service to automatically connect to VPN on boot :)
+It's quite irritating to log into the VPN everytime before starting work.
+So I created a system service to automatically connect to VPN on boot.

 Run these commands to setup the service